Electrification for decarbonisation of industry

 Electrification as a means to decarbonise industry and transport

-Industry, along with transport, stands for the largest share of global emissions today.
 At Vattenfall, we aim to offer all customers climate smart energy and to enable fossil freedom.
-For this to happen we work together with other sectors and businesses where electrification can be a means to eliminate or reduce CO2 emissions to reach climate goals like the Paris Agreement.
+For this to happen we work together with other sectors and businesses where electrification can be a means to eliminate or reduce CO2 emissions.
+Electrification and fossil-free hydrogen are the keys to success in replacing fossil energy.